DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 2. Heal 2 Health, gain 1 Phantasmal.
 3. Gain 1 Vulnerable.
 4. Channel three Mana from hand.
 If Mana is not available, remove two Health for each  Mana deficit.
-5. Scorch three random Rune tiles and double cast speed for next turn.
+5. Scorch three random Rune tiles and double Cast Speed for next turn.
-6. Flood two random Rune tiles and channel 2 Lightning mana.
+6. Flood two random Rune tiles and channel all Lightning Mana from hand.
-7. Shock two random Rune tiles and channel 2 Ice mana.
+7. Shock two random Rune tiles and channel all Ice Mana from hand..
 8. Warp two random Rune tiles.
 9. Exhaust your next Skill card.
 10. Gain one Curse.